Trauma and PTSD

 Traumas may be caused by a single intense event, or a series of stressful events.

-Examples of single events that may cause trauma:
+Some examples of single events that may cause PTSD / trauma:

 - a rape